Days, Months and Seasons

 The days of the week are based on Greek mythology, renamed over the years to match the equivalent gods of north European mythology.
 (Similar names are used in other European languages, such as French, German, Italian and Spanish.)

-Having determined these bodies were pretty mysterious and therefore important, they had little to do other than amuse themselves by sitting on the banks of the Nile, looking up at the sky to contemplate the concept of 'time'.
+Having determined these bodies were pretty mysterious and therefore important, they had little to do other than amuse themselves by sitting on the banks of the Euphrates, looking up at the sky, stroking their chins and cogitating the concept of 'time'.

 They divided the daylight time into 12 hours; a Zodiacally convenient number which divides cleanly by 2, 3, 4 and 6.
 The night time was also divided by 12, but the length of day 'hours' and night 'hours' would differ according to the season.

-And we're stuck with that "base 12" system today, even though it seems more natural to use the decimal (base 10) numeral system, which is easy to count using our fingers.
-But the ancient astronomers were more 'scientific' and used two numeral systems: duodecimal (base 12) and sexagesimal (base 60).
+And we're blessed with that "base 12" system today, even though it seems more natural to use the decimal (base 10) numeral system, which is easy to count using our fingers.
+In fact the ancient astronomers used two numeral systems: duodecimal (base 12) and sexagesimal (base 60) which gave us 60 seconds in each minute of a 60-minute hour.
+Those guys were super cleverists!

 1st hour: Saturn